mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 First, we will produce a network object based on our BR similarity matrix created above.
 In this example, we define ties as present between pairs of sites when they share more than 65% commonality (BR > 0.65) in terms of the proportions of ceramics recovered from pairs of sites.

-In the code below, the event2dichot function (from the "statnet" package) takes our matrix and divides it into 1s and 0s based on the cut off we choose.
+In the code below, the `event2dichot` function (from the `statnet` package) takes our matrix and divides it into 1s and 0s based on the cut off we choose.
 Here we're using and 'absolute' cut off meaning we're assigning a specific value to use as the cut off (0.65).
 We then send the output of this function to the network function just as before.

 ```r